 - Location.
 A number of backover accidents occur when a vehicle is exiting a parking space or driveway.
 While backover accidents most often occur while a vehicle is traveling at slow speeds, a significant number of motor vehicles accidents occur each year due to highway crashes.

 - Types Of Vehicles.
 Sports utility vehicles and pickup trucks are more likely to be involved in backover accidents because these vehicles have a higher center of gravity that can increase visibility problems for motor vehicle drivers.
-Hybrid vehicles or electric cars are also particularly susceptible to backover accidents because these vehicles are much more quiet than traditional gasoline powered motor vehicles.
+Hybrid vehicles or electric cars are also particularly susceptible to backover accidents because these vehicles are much quieter than traditional gasoline-powered motor vehicles.
 Due to the low noise of these types of vehicles, individuals who are surrounding the vehicle might not notice that the vehicle is backing up.

 - Resulting Injuries.
 When backover accidents occur, accident victims frequently experience broken bones, lacerations, neck damage, soft tissue damages, sprains, and strains among many other types of injuries.

 - Exercise Particular Caution In Certain Areas.
 Due to the risk of a backover accident occurring, motor vehicle drivers should be particularly cautious of children when backing up a vehicle near a driveway or area where children play.
-Motor vehicles drivers should also take particular caution in a backing up a vehicle when the driver is near elderly individuals or construction workers.
+Motor vehicles drivers should also take particular caution in backing up a vehicle when the driver is near-elderly individuals or construction workers.

 - Install A Backup Camera.
 Motorists who have a car without a backup camera might consider installing this type of camera in order to prevent a backover accident from occurring.

 - Keep An Eye Out For Children.
-When walking through a parking lot, individuals should make sure to pay particularly attention to children who are at significant risk of being struck by a backing up vehicle.
+When walking through a parking lot, individuals should make sure to pay particular attention to children who are at significant risk of being struck by a backing-up vehicle.

 - Remember Your Blind Spot.
 Motor vehicle drivers should be aware of any blind spots that might exist when backing up a vehicle because these areas are frequently involved in backover accidents.
 Motor vehicle drivers should remember that the larger a motor vehicle is, often the larger a blind spot will be.